 To receive credit, students must register in a course within the officially designated time.
-Auditing of specific classes is allowed (see page 12).
+Auditing of specific classes is not allowed (see the section on "Registration Policies" in this Catalog).

 Semester Units

 All courses in this Catalog are described in semester units.